d2l-ai/d2l-en/chapter_preliminaries/probability.md

 We might want to predict the *probability* of a patient suffering a heart attack in the next year, given their clinical history.
 In anomaly detection, we might want to assess how *likely* a set of readings from an airplane's jet engine would be, were it operating normally.
 In reinforcement learning, we want an agent to act intelligently in an environment.
 This means we need to think about the probability of getting a high reward under each of the available action.
 And when we build recommender systems we also need to think about probability.
 For example, say *hypothetically* that we worked for a large online bookseller.
 We might want to estimate the probability that a particular user would buy a particular book.
 For this we need to use the language of probability.
 Entire courses, majors, theses, careers, and even departments, are devoted to probability.
 So naturally, our goal in this section is not to teach the whole subject.
 Instead we hope to get you off the ground, to teach you just enough that you can start building your first deep learning models, and to give you enough of a flavor for the subject that you can begin to explore it on your own if you wish.

 We have already invoked probabilities in previous sections without articulating what precisely they are or giving a concrete example.
-Let us get more serious now by considering the first case: distinguishing cats and dogs based on photographs.
+Let's get more serious now by considering the first case: distinguishing cats and dogs based on photographs.
 This might sound simple but it is actually a formidable challenge.
 To start with, the difficulty of the problem may depend on the resolution of the image.

 ![Images of varying resolutions ($10 \times 10$, $20 \times 20$, $40 \times 40$, $80 \times 80$, and $160 \times 160$ pixels).](../img/cat_dog_pixels.png)
 :label:`fig_cat_dog`